statespace-ai/toolfront/README.md

 <br>

 > AI agents lack context about your databases, while teams keep rewriting the same queries because past work often gets lost.
-> ToolFront connects agents to your databases and feeds them your team's proven query patterns, so both agents and teammates can learn from each other and and ship faster.
+> ToolFront connects agents to your databases and feeds them your team's proven query patterns, so both agents and teammates can learn from each other and ship faster.

 ## Features

-- **⚡ One-step setup**: Connect coding agent like Cursor, GitHub Copilot, and Claude to all your databases with a single command.
+- **⚡ One-step setup**: Connect coding agents like Cursor, GitHub Copilot, and Claude to all your databases with a single command.
 - **🔒 Privacy-first**: Your data never leaves your machine, and is only shared between agents and databases through a secure MCP server.
 - **🧠 Collaborative learning**: The more your team uses ToolFront, the better your AI agents understand your databases and query patterns.

 ## Quickstart

-ToolFront runs on your computer through an [MCP](https://modelcontextprotocol.io/)  server, a secure protocol that lets apps provide context with LLMs models.
+ToolFront runs on your computer through an [MCP](https://modelcontextprotocol.io/) server, a secure protocol that lets apps provide context to LLM models.

 ### Prerequisites
 You'll need [uv](https://docs.astral.sh/uv/) or [Docker](https://www.docker.com/) to run the MCP server, and optionally an API key to activate collaborative learning.